|

 Secondly (after the event) to help the police identify a thief or

 offender after they have left the premises.
-Good resolution and well
+Good picture resolution,well

 Thirdly CCTV can be used at

-the scene and time of crime (if manned properly).
-I immediately hear:
+the scene and time of crime (if the cameras are watched in real time).
+Link it

 "We need a security control room for that and that's unaffordable".
 I